NorthSouthSystems/NorthSouthSystems.BitVectors/README.md

 # NorthSouthSystems.BitVectors

-NorthSouthSystems.BitVectors provides helper classes to other NorthSouthSystems.BitVectors.* projects and interfaces so that those projects can be used by NorthSouthSystems.Search.
-It is developed with .NET and written in C#.
+This .NET library provides helper classes to other NorthSouthSystems.BitVectors.* projects and also provides interfaces so that those projects can be used by NorthSouthSystems.Search.